Raggaer/castro/en-US/lua/img.md

 # Img metatable

-Provides access to image manipulation functions
+Provides access to image manipulation functions.

 - [img:new(width, height)](#new)

 # new

 Returns a new `goimage` instance.
-You can then manipulate this image as your needs
+You can then manipulate this image.

 ```lua
 local test = img:new(500, 500)